 Lombok is far less crowded and much more laid back than Bali.
-This beautiful island offers quiet beaches, challenging hikes, picturesque waterfalls and fewer tourists.
+This beautiful island offers quiet beaches, challenging hikes, picturesque waterfalls, and fewer tourists.

 How To Get There

-Lombok is the quiet little island just east of Bali, Indonesia accessible by plane or by boat.
+Lombok is a quiet little island just east of Bali, Indonesia accessible by plane or by boat.
 Backpacking Lombok is remarkable and I recommend it to anyone looking for a cheaper and more authentic Indonesian experience!

 By Boat: You can take ferries or fast boats to Lombok from multiple places on Bali or the Gili Islands.
-The ride is only a couple hours on a clear day and costs under 688,000 IDR ($50 USD).
+The ride is only a couple of hours on a clear day and costs under 688,000 IDR ($50 USD).